There are four processes that make up the Cinder service:

 process via AMQP queue.

-process reads response message from cinder-backup
+cinder-api process reads response message from cinder-backup

 from queue and passes results in RESTful response to the client.